Saint Barnabas on the Desert: History

 Robert Donohoe (the ecumenical director of the Episcopal Diocese of Arizona), and the former pastor of St. Barnabas, Henry B. Getz.
 The consecration took place because a church in the Episcopal faith may not be consecrated until it is debt-free ("all possibility of alienation to secular uses be erased").
 The sanctuary received new main doors which involved a new art form invented by Ditson and Porzio, called "traforato".
 The doors are cut forms of steel depicting scenes of children in the Bible, as well as the different stages of childhood.
 The cut steel is encased in glass.
 Some of the scenes depicted include David and Goliath and Tobias.
 Also seen in the artwork include images of musical instruments, natural objects and animals.
 In addition to the doors, Ditson and Porzio created many other pieces of artwork for the church.
 Among these include a massive tapestry entitled, "Ode to Joy," designed by Porzio; the main altar and cross, acolyte chairs, candelabra, and various basins and stands.

 1976 saw the completion of the parish's memorial garden, located to the north of the main sanctuary; the garden had its first interment in February of that year.
-The second education building, the learning center, located to the east of the initial education structure and to the north of the memorial garden, was erected in 1988; the last of the three education buildings, named "Sean's Place", was built in 1999, located just to the east of the learning center.
+An addition to the southeast corner of the office building housing clergy offices was completed in 1984.
+The bookstore was established that same year.
+The second education building, the learning center, located to the east of the initial education structure and to the north of the memorial garden, and a playground were both erected in 1988.
+They was designed by Montgomery's successor Tempe architect Craig Waling.
+The last of the three education buildings, named "Sean's Place", was built in 1999, located just to the east of the learning center.

-In 2006 the parish underwent a building expansion which saw the addition of a music center, a bookstore and lounge, and renovation of the existing parish hall.
+In 2006 the parish underwent a building expansion which saw the addition of a music center, a new bookstore and lounge, and renovation of the existing parish hall.
+The new buildings were designed by Knoell & Quidort Architects.
 The music center includes a tower containing a 25-bell carillon, designed by Royal Eijsbouts.
 The carillon is the only carillon in the state of Arizona, and only one of approximately 200 in all of the United States.
 The bells were dedicated in a special concert on October 7, 2006.
 The set consists of 25 bells, weighing 4,074 pounds, and are played electronically every hour from 9 am to 6 pm, with occasional manual performances as well.
 The bells were dedicated to John S. Thornton and his wife, Jan.
 Thornton had served as Rector of the parish from 2002 to 2004.